Description

 Using this definition on our asset we see for example:

-• Looking at the excess return divided by the downside deviation of 0.07 in the last 5 years of iShares MSCI United Kingdom ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (0.8)
+• The ratio of annual return and downside deviation over 5 years of iShares MSCI United Kingdom ETF is 0.21, which is lower, thus worse compared to the benchmark SPY (0.79) in the same period.

 Ulcer: